EAL-Engineering/student_projects/Slurm_v2/project_plan.md

 1. **Increase Throughput:** Enable processing of significantly larger datasets using high-bandwidth networked storage and parallel processing.
 2. **Modernize Stack:** Upgrade from legacy Slurm 21.08.5 to the modern **Slurm 24.11+** standard.
-3. **Democratize Access:** Simplification of the user experience to reduce the training/support burden currently placed on senior graduate students (Cade).
+3. **Democratize Access:** Simplification of the user experience to reduce the training/support burden currently placed on graduate students (Cade).

 **Key Scientific Workloads:**